Greece and Turkey hold first crisis talks since 2016 | DW | 25.01.2021

 "We did not decide to sanction Turkey today, because we see that there are positive developments," he said.
 "There are no Turkish ships in the contested areas in the eastern Mediterranean anymore; exploratory talks between Turkey and Greece have begun this evening in Istanbul.
 Those are all positive signals that we had waited for for a long time, which should now not be strained by sanctions."

-Cigdem Nas, associate professor of international relations and secretary general of the Economic Development Foundation of Turkey, said Monday's talks are not only important for Turkey's bilateral relations with Greece, but will also play a key role in the country's relations with the EU.
+Cigdem Nas, associate professor of international relations and secretary general of the Economic Development Foundation of Turkey, told DW that Monday's talks are not only important for Turkey's bilateral relations with Greece, but will also play a key role in the country's relations with the EU.

 jsi/nm (AP, dpa, AFP, Reuters)